RichardNysater/Music-browser-for-master-thesis/README.md

    If using the music set I used, you can import the following data: https://shaan.se/i/songdata.json.

 2. Add your database details to a file called DATABASE_DETAILS.json following the DATABASE_DETAILS_TEMPLATE.json format.
-2a.
-The songtable field is the name of the table with the songs' feature data.
+   songTable is the is the name of the table with the songs' feature data and feedbackTable is the name of the table with feedback data.

 3. Add your songs to the /app/api/music folder.
 The 100% supported formats are wav, mp4 and ogg.
-The mp3 format almost works, but seeking in songs is slightly bugged (seeks to the wrong location).
+The mp3 format almost works, but seeking in songs is minorly bugged (seeks to slightly wrong location).

 4. Start the application by opening a command window at the root of the application and typing "npm start".